YuyangXueEd/STACE/docs/architecture.md

 This document outlines the overall project architecture for AUST (AI Scientist for Autonomous Unlearning Security Testing), including agent orchestration, data processing workflows, API integrations, and infrastructure deployment.
 Its primary goal is to serve as the guiding architectural blueprint for AI-driven development, ensuring consistency and adherence to chosen patterns and technologies.

-The architecture is designed to support AUST's autonomous research workflow: an inner research loop that iteratively generates hypotheses, retrieves relevant research, executes experiments, and evaluates results until vulnerabilities are discovered; and an outer loop that generates academic reports and multi-perspective judge evaluations.
-The system operates on machine unlearning methods (both data-based unlearning and concept-based erasure) to discover exploitable vulnerabilities through adaptive adversarial testing.
+The architecture is designed to support AUST's autonomous research workflow, structured as a 6-step process: (1) Input Validation, (2) Hypothesis Generation & Critic Loop with RAG retrieval (2-round minimum), (3) Attack Code Synthesis & Execution with self-repair (3-5 retry budget), (4) MLLM Evaluation, (5) Outer Loop (5 iterations of steps 2-4), and (6) Report Generation, Multi-Perspective Judging, and Memory Indexing.
+The system operates on machine unlearning methods (currently focused on concept-erasure unlearning with T2I models) to discover exploitable vulnerabilities through adaptive adversarial testing.

 ### Starter Template or Existing Project